okabrionz/astroplate/readme.md

 <h1 align=center>Astro + Tailwind CSS + TypeScript Starter and Boilerplate</h1>

-<p align=center>Astroplate is a free starter template built with Astro, TailwindCSS & TypeScript, providing everything you need to jumpstart your Astro project and save valuable time.</p>
+<p align=center>Habred is a free starter template built with Astro, TailwindCSS & TypeScript, providing everything you need to jumpstart your Astro project and save valuable time.</p>

-<p align=center>Made with ♥ by <a href="https://www.okabrionz.com/">Zeon Studio</a></p>
+<p align=center>Made with ♥ by <a href="https://www.okabrionz.com/">Oka Brionz</a></p>

 <p align=center> If you find this project useful, please give it a ⭐ to show your support. </p>